CMPUT301W22T22/ArrayList-Student-/README.md

 # Welcome to QR Hunt
 QR Hunt is a mobile game based on the following description, for the CMPUT 301 Winter 2022 Group Project.
-It is developed using Java and Android Studio.

 # Original Project Description（Eclass）